 - Identifying and applying for internships and job opportunities

-- Learning the nuts and bolts of the interview process and practicing interviewing
+- Learning the nuts and bolts of the interview process and taking practice interviews

 - Researching employers

 The Myers-Briggs Type Indicator (MBTI), Strong Interest Inventory (SII) and StrengthsQuest are assessment instruments offered by the CSC to help in the career exploration process.
 These instruments are available as part of the career counseling process and are interpreted by a trained counselor.
 They are free to both students and alumni.